Lalu Prasad Yadav: 2005–2015: Out of power in Bihar and Center

 Bihar Assembly elections were held twice in the year 2005.
 There was a fractured verdict in the February 2005 Assembly election.
 Since no government could be formed in Bihar, fresh elections were held in October–November the same year.
 In the October 2005 state elections RJD won 54 seats, less than JD(U) and BJP coalition led by Nitish Kumar which came to power.
 In the 2010 elections, the RJD tally was reduced to just 22 seats whereas the ruling alliance claimed a record 206 out of the 243 Assembly seats.
 In the 2009 general election RJD won 4 seats and provided outside support to Manmohan Singh government.
 In May 2012, Lalu Prasad envisaged Hamid Ansari, previous Vice President, as a presidential candidate.
 In May 2013, Lalu tried to rejuvenate the party and fuel the party workers in his Parivartan Rally.
 After the conviction in Fodder Scam on 3 October 2013, Lalu was disqualified from the membership of Lok Sabha.
 In the 2014 general election, Lalu Prasad's RJD again won 4 seats.

 2015–current: Grand Alliance

 In the 2015 Bihar Assembly elections, Lalu Prasad's RJD became the largest party with a total of 81 seats.
 He along with his partner Nitish Kumar of the JD(U) gained absolute majority to form a government in Bihar.
 This was cited as a major comeback for the RJD and for Lalu on the political stage of Bihar after a gap of 10 years.
 But that suffocating alliance did not last long as Nitish Kumar dumped and ousted Lalu's party from the power and alliance in July 2017 after the Enforcement Directorate and Central Bureau of Investigation lodged several criminal cases against Lalu's son and Deputy Chief Minister, Tejashwi Yadav.
+Rashtriya Janata Dal in the 2020 Bihar Legislative Assembly elections, Tejaswini Yadav as the chief ministerial candidate of the Mahagathbandhan.
+The alliance won 110 seats in total out of 243, with RJD winning 75 seats, continuing to remain the single largest political party in Bihar.
+Since the majority required was 122, the alliance was unable to form the government, and he was elected as the Leader of Opposition of Bihar.

+On 10 August 2022, Tejaswini took oath as the Deputy Chief Minister of Bihar with Nitish Kumar taking oath as chief minister as part of the Mahagathbandan formed with RJD, Congress and other Opposition Parties.

+In 2024, Nitish Kumar left the Mahagathbandhan and formed the government with BJP, effectively terminating Mr. Yadav's tenure as deputy chief minister once again.

+Rashtriya Janata Dal in the 2025 Bihar Legislative Assembly elections, The alliance won 35 seats in total out of 243, with RJD winning 25 seats, a record low.